FIELD PRACTICES – PROPERLY EXPLAINED

 1. Sawdust, wood shavings, coffee pulps, rice husks,

-2. Dry grass, banana leaves, dry maize stalk, napier grass.
+2. Dry grass, banana leaves, dry maize stalks, and napier grass.

 Inorganic or synthetic materials commonly used are either black or transparent polythene sheets.